 "It's pretty close in the top seven or eight [singles players]," Bayliss said.
-"But it will be the same guys between Casey, Javier, Luis, and Aaron.
-The No. 5 singles position for the Irish will most likely be filled by Matt Scott, while the No. 6 will slot feature either Andrew Laflin or Brian Farrell.
-Matt Scott will definitely play, Bayliss said.
+"But it will be the same guys between Casey, Javier, Luis, and Aaron."
+The No. 5 singles position for the Irish will most likely be filled by Matt Scott, while "[The team] is taking shape.
+It's slowly beginning to mold its way into some sort of form."
+Bobby Bayliss Irish head coach the No. 6 slot will feature either Andrew Laflin or Brian Farrell.
+"Matt Scott will definitely play," Bayliss said.
 "And it's probably between Laflin and Farrell for rounding out the top six.
 I feel like those guys are both top six players, they've both had real good falls."
 The doubles portion of the lineup should also be familiar, as the pairing of Taborga and Smith will defend the Irish at No. 1, followed by Talarico and Haddock-Morales at No. 2.
 The No. 3 doubles team is yet to be determined, but Bayliss has a number of options and is not without the resources to form a solid duo.
 "Third doubles will be between, at this point, Paul McNaughton, Ashok Raju, Brent D'Amico, James Malhame, and perhaps Brian Farrell," Bayliss said.
-"All of those guys are in the hunt there.'
-This early season test will not be an easy one, as the Trojans boast a powerful lineup highlighted by four singles players ranked in the top 100 in the nation, along with the No. 1 doubles team in the country.
-Ranked 34th, the Irish dou- "[The team] is taking have shape.
-It's slowly beginning to mold its way into some sort of form."
-Bobby Bayliss and Irish head coach bles team of Smith and Taborga will the opportunity to compete against the top pairing in the nation, USC's Rvan Moore Nick Rainey.
+"All of those guys are in the hunt there."
+This early season test will not be an easy one, as the Trojans boast a powerful line-up highlighted by four singles players ranked in the top 100 in the nation, along with the No. 1 doubles team in the country.
+Ranked 34th, the Irish doubles team of Smith and Taborga will have the opportunity to c o m p e t e against the top pairing in the nation, USC's Ryan Moore and Nick Rainey.
 Smith and Taborga have already compiled a 9-2 record, and recently won the consolation title at the ITA All-American Championships, where they won 6 of 7 matches and defeated three top 30 opponents.
 As the whole season is ahead of them the Irish are gradually coming together and developing to the level they expect.